You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 It is illegal and dangerous to hold a child in your lap when travelling.

-It's also illegal and very dangerous to put a rearward-facing child seat in the front passenger seat if the seat has an air-bag.
+It's also illegal and dangerous to put a rearward-facing child seat in a front passenger seat that has an active air-bag.
+This can cause serious injury or even death if there is a collision.

 Picking the right car seat